RafaelSalguero/ticket-test/instructions.md

 ## Ticket Sales:
-Web application for customers to browse events and purchase tickets.
+- Web application for customers to browse events and purchase tickets.
+- The ticket purchase flow should have a lock mechanish (don't use DB locks, but do use INSERT ON CONFLICT atomic operations) so that a user has a 5 minute window to buy a seat without other users able to grab that seat

 ## Customer Management:
 User authentication for ticket purchasers.
-(Simple password based) Order history viewing for customers.
+(Simple password based, bcrypt stored in a simpe user table) Order history viewing for customers.
 Basic reporting on ticket sales and event attendance.